AY2021S2-CS2103T-W14-3/tp/docs/UserGuide.md

 Format: `findBefore DATE`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The date specified must follow the format `YYYY-MM-DD`.
+The date specified must follow the format `YYYY-MM-DD` and be a valid date in the calendar.
 </div>

 Examples: